 Merle K. Barash MA AEd, MA Psya

-Dedicated to Promote Cure by Early Detection and Research to Prevent Cancer since 1933, including Dissemination of Information to the Public, Educating Medical Professionals and Supporting Cancer Prevention Research.
+Dedicated to Promoting Cure by Early Detection and Research to Prevent Cancer since 1933, including Dissemination of Information to the Public, Educating Medical Professionals and Supporting Cancer Prevention Research.

-As a businessperson, artist and visionary, Merle created a new image of Strang’s presence for the 21st
+A businessperson, visionary, and educator, Merle created Strang’s image for the 21st century.

-century.
-Today, the unprecedented Strang website attracts and navigates the viewer to a wealth of resources for medical information juxtaposed with the play of moving color and design.
-In 2014 she created the Dianne Zola Ovarian Cancer Research Fund in honor of her friend Dianne Tashman Zola.
-In 2016 Johns Hopkins Medical Center in Baltimore Maryland was chosen to be the recipient of Strang’s funding for their research of the Papgene test for the early detection of ovarian cancer.
+Today, the unprecedented Strang website attracts and navigates medical professionals and the public to a wealth of academic and scientific research and resources.
+In 2014 she created the Dianne Zola Ovarian Cancer Research Fund in honor of a dear friend.
+In 2016 Johns Hopkins Medical Center in Baltimore Maryland was chosen to be the first recipient of Strang’s funding for their research of the Papgene test for the early detection of ovarian cancer.

 Merle is Editor in Chief of Strang's PREVENTION newsletter and a Research Associate in the Strang study of educating primary care physicians on cancer screening and prevention.
 Merle creates educational forums and events.
 She is the liaison to Strang supporters and donors.